machinebox/desktop/README.md

 Building the package will generate a `.app` mac application file that will host a simple web server serving the assets and any other endpoints you build.

-When run, the application will open a web view into the `www` folder.
+When run, the application will open a web view into the `www` folder (and therefore the `index.html` page).

 ## Usage